wallarm/product-documentation/docs/latest/api/request-examples.md

 You can copy the rule ID to be deleted when [getting all configured rules](#get-all-configured-rules).
 Also, a rule ID has been returned in response to the rule creation request, in the `id` response parameter.

 --8<-- "../include/api-request-examples/delete-rule-by-id.md"

+## API calls to get, populate and delete IP list objects

+Below are some examples of the API calls to get, populate and delete IP list objects.

+### API request parameters

+Parameters to be passed in the API requests to read and change IP lists:

+--8<-- "../include/api-request-examples/ip-list-request-params.md"

+### Add to the list the entries from the `.csv` file

+To add to the list the IPs or subnets from the `.csv` file, use the following bash script:

+--8<-- "../include/api-request-examples/add-ips-to-lists-from-file.md"

+### Add to the list a single IP or subnet

+--8<-- "../include/api-request-examples/add-some-ips-to-lists.md"

+### Add to the list multiple countries

+--8<-- "../include/api-request-examples/add-some-countries-to-lists.md"

+### Add to the list multiple proxy services

+--8<-- "../include/api-request-examples/add-some-proxies-to-lists.md"

+### Delete an object from the IP list

+Objects are deleted from IP lists by their IDs.

+To get an object ID, request the IP list contents and copy `objects.id` of the required object from a response:

+--8<-- "../include/api-request-examples/get-ip-list-contents.md"

+Having the object ID, send the following request to delete it from the list:

+--8<-- "../include/api-request-examples/delete-object-from-ip-list.md"

+You can delete multiple objects at once passing their IDs as an array in the deletion request.